Julie Wilkins explains how to spot the signs that your body needs water, and how the benefits of hydration can improve our lives...

 Swollen foods are filled with water, such as cooked brown rice, steamed vegetables, fresh fruit, soups and soaked nuts.
 In addition to bringing a message of hydration to the body, many foods yield more nutrients when we soak them before eating, such as nuts and seeds.

-Dry foods such as bread, crisps, crackers require water to digest them and so use up more of the body’s limited resources.
+Dry foods such as bread, crisps, and crackers require water to digest them and so use up more of the body’s limited resources.

 Sugar and alcohol add to dehydration, requiring water to replace the levels depleted.